Equivariant Trees and Partition Complexes: A review of partition complexes and trees

 Finally, we discuss the space of measured $\mathbf{n}$-trees, following \cite{RW96} and \cite{robinson:2004}.

 \begin{definition} We denote the space of (isomorphism classes of) measured $\mathbf n$-trees by $\mathbb{T}(\mathbf n)$.
 It is defined as the simplicial complex whose vertices are the measured $\mathbf n$-trees with exactly one inner edge.
-A $k$-simplex of $\mathbb T(\mathbf n)$ corresponds to a shape of fully grown tree with $k+1$ inner edges, whose vertices are obtained by collapsing all but one inner edge which is then assigned weight $1$.
+A $k$-simplex of $\mathbb T(\mathbf n)$ corresponds to the shape of a measured tree with $k+1$ inner edges.
+The vertices of such a $k$-simplex are obtained by collapsing all but one inner edge that is assigned weight $1$. \end{definition}

-Points in such a simplex consist of measured $\mathbf n$-trees of that shape.
-In other words, points in a simplex are obtained by assigning lengths to all the inner edges in that simplex shape, and in turn, these lengths determine the barycentric coordinates of the point. \end{definition}

-\begin{remark} Alternatively and equivalently, \cite{RW96} defines the topology on $\TT(\mathbf n)$ as given by the cubical complex structure where two trees are in the same open cube if there is a label-preserving homeomorphism between them which also preserves edges of length $1$.
-The internal edge lengths determine the coordinates within each cube.
-We do not make use of that description here. \end{remark}
+In particular, given a tree shape $S$, the vertices of the simplex corresponding to $S$ are in bijection with the inner edges of $S$.
+More general points in a simplex consist of measured $\mathbf n$-trees of shape $S$; in other words, we assign lengths to all inner edges, and these lengths determine the barycentric coordinates of the point.
+More explicitly, if $e\in S$ is an inner edge, the $e$-th barycentric coordinate of a measured tree $T$ in the simplex $S$ is the length of the edge $e$ in $T$, divided by the sum of the lengths of all internal edges of $T$.
+A proof that the space $\mathbb{T}(n)$ defined above is actually a simplicial complex can be found in \cite[Proposition 1.2]{RW96}.